PUTvision/decision_tree/README.md

 ## Description

-The code provided allows preparing training and testing data for decision tree based classifier alongside the ability to convert the created decision tree to hardware implementation (VHDL code for FPGA device).
-Classifier in current implementation allows detecting human silhouette.
-The INRIA Person Dataset (http://pascal.inrialpes.fr/data/human/) is used as a image source.
+The code provided allows preparing, training and testing data for decision tree based classifier alongside the ability to convert the created decision tree to hardware implementation (VHDL code for FPGA device).
+Classifier in current implementation allows detecting human silhouette (based on LBP region descriptors).
+The INRIA Person Dataset (http://pascal.inrialpes.fr/data/human/) is used as a an image source.

 ## Languages and tools used